alexandrecuer/colibri/README.md

 sudo apt-get install git
 ```

-if /var/www was not created as a specific mount point, create it manually
-if logged as a sudoer :
+if /var/www was not created as a specific mount point, create it manually, once logged as a sudoer :
 ```
 sudo mkdir /var/www
 ```